dae-cpp/dae-cpp.github.io/docs/jacobian-matrix.md

 {: .note }
 The type of vector `x` in the class definition above is `daecpp::state_vector`, which is an alias of `std::vector<float_type>` type.
 See [`dae-cpp` types](https://dae-cpp.github.io/prerequisites.html#dae-cpp-types) section for more information.

+{: .important }
+The Jacobian Matrix class must not be used to save or post-process the solution vector `x` and time `t`.
+For this purpose, use the [Solution Manager](solution-manager.html) class.

 ## Examples